 Disneyland® Park Discount Tickets, Hours, and More

 Disneyland® Park is located at 1313 Disneyland Drive in Anaheim, California.
 Hours of operation vary depending on time of year and day of the week but range from 8am-12am.
 Disneyland also offers "magic hours," an early admission option available on select days for Disneyland Resort Hotel guests, as well as "magic mornings," which allow guests with 3+ day tickets to enter Disneyland® Park one full hour before the parks open (this is only available on certain days, so be sure to check details before going).
 The full calendar of operating hours can be found on the Disneyland® Resort website or the Disneyland® Resort app, so make sure to check it while planning your trip.

-You can purchase tickets for Disneyland® Resort theme park through multiple channels, including CityPASS, where you’ll score a great discount on several popular Southern California attractions.
+You can purchase admission for Disneyland® Resort theme park through multiple channels, including CityPASS® tickets, where you’ll score a great discount on several popular Southern California attractions.

 Disneyland® Park Attractions

 Don’t get fooled into believing that Disneyland® Park is only for kids.
 Whether you’re reliving your childhood memories or visiting for the first time, its magic and feel-good atmosphere are a sure-fire hit for all ages.
 There are adrenaline-charged rides for thrill-seekers, foot-tapping entertainment, world-class dining, and, of course, opportunities to mingle with your favorite Disney characters come to life all over the park.
 Here is a rundown of the lands to help you get your bearings: